Frequently Asked Questions

 Do you offer any tours off-road?

-Most of our tours are on paved roads or bike paths, with the exception of Old Fall River Road, which is briefly available in June and is an unpaved road.
+Our tours are on paved roads or bike paths, with the exception of Old Fall River Road, which is briefly available in June and is an unpaved road.
 There are no single-track mountain bike trails in Rocky Mountain National Park.

 Do you rent bikes?

 No, we don't rent bikes, we just provide bikes for riders on our tours.
 Estes Park Mountain Shop has a retail bike shop and bicycle rentals.
-Via Bicycle Cafe rents high-end road bikes.